codyhan/WorkLog/README.md

 ####Strategies for paraphrasing:
 (https://arxiv.org/pdf/cs/0112005v1.pdf)

-1. Synonyms:
+1.Synonyms:

    Original: 65 is the traditional age for workers to retire in the U.S.

    Paraphrase: 65 is the traditional age for employees to retire in the U.S.

-2. Condensation:
+2.Condensation:

    Original: 65 is the traditional age for workers to retire in the U.S.

    Paraphrase: 65 is the traditional retirement age in the U.S.

-3. Circumlocution
+3.Circumlocution

    Original: 65 is the traditional age for worker to retire in the U.S.

    Paraphrase: 65 is the traditional age for workers to end their professional career in the U.S.

-4. Phrase Reversal
+4.Phrase Reversal

    Original: 65 is the traditional age for workers to retire in the U.S.

    Paraphrase: In the U.S., the traditional age for workers to retire is 65.

-5. Active-Passive Voice
+5.Active-Passive Voice

    Original: The company fired 15 workers.

    Paraphrase: 15 workers were fired by the company.

-6. Alternate Word Form
+6.Alternate Word Form

    Original: A manager’s success is often due to perseverance.